kjwelbeck3/kjwelbeck3.github.io/_posts/2022-03-19-balancebot.md

 </figure>

-## Next Steps
+### Next Steps

-My next steps: (i) to switch from a bench power supply to battery power; (ii)to continue tuning gains; (iii) to incorporate the motor encoders into determining the robot’s wheel states, and (iv) to implement some driving control possibly based on the wheel states and with a user-interface.
+My next steps:
+ - to switch from a bench power supply to battery power;
+ - to continue tuning gains;
+ - to incorporate the motor encoders into determining the robot’s wheel states, and
+ - to implement some driving control possibly based on the wheel states and with a user-interface.